Colonialism in Nigeria: positive and negative impacts of Nigerian colonization

 In 1912, the British introduced the first silver coins in the country.
 Around the same time, the West African Currency Board was created.
 Besides the money currency, the British also introduced the banking system in Nigeria, further simplifying trade in the country.

-Like many other African countries, the colonial masters introduced numerous infrastructural developments in Nigeria.
+Like in many other African countries, the colonialists introduced numerous infrastructural developments in Nigeria.
 These include electricity networks, rail lines, seaports, bridges, and roads.
-While most of the original colonial-era projects no longer exist, they formed the basis upon which the country's modern-day projects are based on.
+While most of the original colonial-era projects no longer exist, they formed the basis on which the country's modern-day projects are based.

-People in pre-colonial Nigeria relied on traditional modes of transport such as walking on foot and the use of animals.
-The infrastructural changes significantly impacted the citizens' lives, making it easier and faster to move from one point to another.
+People in pre-colonial Nigeria relied on traditional modes of transport, such as walking on foot and using animals.
+The infrastructural changes significantly impacted the citizens' lives, making moving from one point to another easier and faster.

 A person writing.
 Photo: pixabay.com, @Free-Photos